 The Student Learning Assessments (SLAs) are a beginning of the year assessment that enables teachers and parents to be aware of a child’s strengths and areas for growth.
-For the 2020–2021 school year, the Grade 3 SLAs will continue to be optional and will be administered at the discretion of the school authority.

-The purposes of the SLAs are to
+The purposes of the SLAs are to:

 - improve student learning